Serving Illinois and Nationwide

-Located in the center of the state, much of the trucking traffic that is destined to leave Illinois or which is inbound from the East and West Coast travels through Champaign.
+Located in the center of the state, much of the commercial truck traffic that is destined to leave Illinois, or which is inbound from the East and West Coast travels through Champaign.
 I-57 runs north and south and directs inbound shipments to Chicago while I-74 and I-72 both run east and west.
 These three interstates carry traffic toward most destinations in the United States directly or through connections to other key routes.
 U.S. Route 45 and U.S. Route 150 also run through Champaign and provide access to local and regional destinations.

 Two railroad lines run through Champaign as well, and the city is home to a production facility owned by Kraft Foods.
-Local products and freight that cannot be shipped via rail are transported by truck instead.
+Local products and freight that cannot be shipped via rail are transported by commercial vehicles instead.
 Champaign's motorists have become so used to dealing with dense trucking traffic that many people have become oblivious to how dangerous semi-tractors can be.Near Catastrophic Semi-Crash Accident Reminds us of Dangers in Champaign Area

 There was snow falling on the ground at the time of the incident, and it was determined that the driver was speeding to make up time.
 He was given a citation for driving at a speed that is unsafe for weather conditions.
 Had the driver taken his time and remained patient, the entire incident could have been avoided.

-Many drivers are overworked, fatigued or in a hurry to meet deadlines imposed on them by their employers and this causes them to take risks or act recklessly.
-When this occurs, the driver and his or her employer should both be placed under investigation to determine whether the problem extends past the driver's personal decisions and is a symptom of poor policy decisions and willful violation of safety protocol.Obtaining the Maximum Amount of Compensation for Your Champaign Truck Accident Injuries
+Many drivers are overworked, fatigued, or in a hurry to meet deadlines imposed on them by their employers, and this causes them to take risks or act recklessly.
+When this occurs, the driver and his or her employer should both be placed under investigation to determine whether the problem extends past the driver's personal decisions and is a symptom of poor policy decisions and willful violation of safety protocol.

-Injuries resulting from truck crashes are often more severe than any other form of auto accident because of the weight and force involved.
-It is essential to be confident that the compensation you receive for your injuries will cover the full financial impact your accident has had on you and your family both presently and in the future.
+A Chicago truck accident lawyer understands that injuries resulting from truck crashes are often more severe than any other form of an auto accident because of the weight and force involved.
+It is essential to be confident that the compensation you receive for your serious injuries will cover the full financial impact the semi-truck accident has had on you and your family both presently and in the future.

 We have helped thousands of personal injury clients just like you across Illinois and are confident in our ability to secure compensation on your behalf as well.
-For this reason, we will never expect payment until we’ve won your case in court or negotiated a settlement in your best interest.
+For this reason, we will never expect payment until we have won your case in court or negotiated a settlement in your best interest.
 If we cannot collect damages for you, our services will be free.